Dog Bites: Prevention & Treatment

 There are some steps that you can take to treat a dog bite at home, but it is important to see a doctor after being bitten, especially if you do not know the dog that bit you.
-Dog bites are liable to cause infections and often require treatment with prescription antibiotics.
+Getting attacked and bitten by a dog can result in a potential infection that often requires treatment with prescription dog bite antibiotics.

 - Use a clean towel or piece of cloth to stop excessive bleeding.